 To apply for one of these portfolio-based freshman scholarships, please fill out the NKU Visual Arts Incoming Freshman Scholarship Application through the link provided below.
 As part of the application, the student must upload a PDF document containing digital images of 7 pieces of artwork.
 Each image must be labeled as directed in the ‘Scholarship Art PDF Formatting’ document (see below).
 Applicants will be judged on the quality and originality of their artwork, as well as their grade point average, SAT/ACT scores, letter of intent, letter of recommendation (preferably from their high school art teacher), and high school transcripts.

-Once the deadline passes, the Visual Arts scholarship committee, consisting of 4 full-time and/or tenured faculty, will review each qualifying application.
+Once the deadline passes, the Visual Arts scholarship committee, consisting of 4 full-time and/or tenured faculty, will review each qualifying application (see Review Rubric above).
 Immediate notification will be sent from the chair of the scholarship committee to those that did not meet all the qualifications, along with an explanation of why.
 After the committee determines the scholarship recipient(s), the Program Head of the Visual Arts Program will send a letter of notification to all qualifying applicants.

 Applications must be submitted by March 15 each year.
 Late (and/or late) submissions will not be considered.